LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 identifies a test.
 This simplifies reporting failed tests and running tests selectively.
 An error message is printed if duplicated test identifiers are found.
 These errors must be corrected otherwise the reported test results can be misleading.
-Ideally, tests should be named in a descriptive way that clearly states the purpose of the test and what is being tested.
+Ideally, tests should have descriptive names that clearly state the purpose of the test and what is being tested.

 For examples of how to write unit tests, check the `tests` folder or the `testing` example in the `examples` folder in the Logtalk distribution.